SultanVinegar-AC/ECCE-Calendar/README.md

 # ECCE Calendar Tool (PDF Only)

-This tool extracts ECCE closures from a Service Calendar PDF and applies rules:
+Upload an ECCE Service Calendar PDF (Hive export) and download a processed CSV with:

+- Holiday Name
+- Start Date
+- End Date
+- Funding Received to (Only Service / None)

+The app:
+- Extracts closures from the PDF
-- 1-day closures → removed
+- Removes 1-day closures
-- 2-day closures → Only Service
+- Tags 2-day closures as "Only Service"
-- 3+ day closures → None
+- Tags 3+ day closures as "None"

-Export column name: **Funding Received to**
-Comedy message included because Krish & Andy are legends.